vipulnaik/diet-exercise-health/profile-information/health-profile.md

 into it) to a level of sophistication that is adequate as a foundation for the coming discussion.

+One overall takeaway from that document that's useful to keep in mind when interpreting RBC measurements: RBC measurements have a fairly narrow optimal range.

+Roughly speaking, this is because going below the ranges (the clinical extreme of this being anemia) results in too little oxygen being carried and therefore too little oxygen delivery to tissues, also known as hypoxia, with associated downstream negative effects.
+Going above the ranges results in problems such as viscosity and crystallization, impeding blood flow, which in turn means not just less oxygen delivered to tissues, but the blood as a whole not performing its desired functions.

 #### An overview of the six central RBC measurements (three factors and three products, including two partial products and one all-three product: hemoglobin)

 As the blood gas transport primer shows, the overwhelming majority of